jan-xyz/box/README.md

 1. transport protocol - e.g. HTTP requests/responses, async message buses,
   gRPC, lambda trigger etc.
-1. data-transfer-object (DTO) - protobuf, JSON, AVRO, database models
+1. data-transfer-object (DTO) - Protocolbuffers, JSON, AVRO, database models
-1. internal model - the domain model used internally of the application
+1. internal model - the domain model used inside of the application

 For each of the models there is a distinct layer that provides conversion logic domain specific handling and encapsulation.